(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 Outcomes

 Mostly turf: start with weekly lawn maintenance and turf care treatments.
-If renovation style work waits behind water and height, move next to turf care services.
+If renovation style work waits behind water and height, move next to turf care services so seeding and leveling sit on a calendar that matches soil moisture, not only party dates.
+Mention gate paths and parkway strips when you call so mowing patterns can shift when crews can instead of wearing the same rut deeper.

 May 8, 2026